Prepare a business plan for growth

 You may want to provide funds through current cashflow, generating more profit or seeking external funding.
 It's always better to fund future growth through revenue generation.

-You should do some precise business budgeting to decide on the right level of resourcing for each department.
+Draw up a business budget to decide the level of resourcing for each department.
 It's important that you prioritise resources.
 Make sure that you allocate enough funding to key business areas to achieve overall goals.
 If funding isn't available, you may need to make cutbacks in other areas.

 Review your progress regularly and identify problems with resource allocation early so you can take corrective action.
 See how to review your business plan.